 - Materials that undergo auto-oxidation (a reaction with oxygen in the air) to form peroxides (an O2 group) that can explode with impact, heat, or friction.
 Since these chemicals may be packaged in an air atmosphere, peroxides can form even though the container has not been opened, necessitating careful handling. - Store organic peroxides at low temperatures, but not at temperatures below the temperature at which they freeze.
 The sensitivity of most peroxides can be decreased by diluting them with an inert solvent (e.g. hexane).
-Do not allow contact of peroxides with metal lab ware, tools or equipment - Peroxide-forming chemicals should be kept away from heat and sunlight and their containers should be tightly sealed after each use.
+Do not allow contact of peroxides with metal lab ware, tools or equipment. - Peroxide-forming chemicals should be kept away from heat and sunlight and their containers should be tightly sealed after each use.
 Refrigeration does not prevent peroxide formation.
 Containers of peroxide-forming chemicals should be labeled with the date received and the date opened.
-Because of the high potential for fires and explosions, these chemicals must be disposed of one year after the opening of the container, or by the expiration date (whichever is sooner).
-Laboratory personnel can test for the presence of peroxides to extend the shelf-life by one year. - The following steps must be taken: - Date all peroxide-forming chemicals upon receipt and upon opening.
-After the recommended disposal date, test the chemical for peroxides or dispose of them properly. - Do not open any container that has obvious solid formation around the lid. - Addition of an appropriate inhibitor to quench the formation of peroxides is recommended. - It is recommended to chemically test for peroxides periodically. - Follow the same basic handling procedures as for flammable materials. - EHS must be contacted to remove any peroxide-forming chemicals that are undated or have not been used for extended periods of time.
+Because of the high potential for fires and explosions, these chemicals must be disposed of one year after opening.

+- The following steps must be taken: - Date all peroxide-forming chemicals upon receipt and upon opening.
+After the recommended disposal date, test the chemical for peroxides or dispose of them properly. - Do not open any container that has obvious solid formation around the lid. - Addition of an appropriate inhibitor to quench the formation of peroxides is recommended. - It is recommended to chemically test for peroxides periodically. - Follow the same basic handling procedures as for flammable materials. - EHS must be contacted to remove any peroxide-forming chemicals that are un-dated or have not been used for extended periods of time.